 - Strong academic record; minimum 3.3 cumulative GPA

 - A minimum of 3 credit hours in basic statistics (excluding AP credit)

 - Serious intent to pursue graduate (as opposed to professional) studies

 Since 2003, 82 intern alums have participated in the program.
-Of the 82, 14 are currently enrolled in graduate programs; 3 are in masters programs; 8 are in doctoral programs (UNC-CH; UNC-CH School of Pharmacy; Harvard University; Howard University); 1 is in dentistry school; and two are in medical school.
-Thirty six have completed graduate work (23 masters [primarily terminal degrees]); 3 JDs; 2 MDs; and 8 PhDs – [2 are now assistant professors (UNC-CH and the University of Rochester); one recently deceased alumna served as an assistant professor at the Univ of Oregon]).
+Of the 82, 14 are currently enrolled in graduate programs; 3 are in masters programs; 8 are in doctoral programs; 1 is in dentistry school; and two are in medical school.
+Thirty six have completed graduate work: of those, 23 received masters; 3 JDs; 2 MDs; and 8 PhDs.

 Individuals with disabilities or those from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in the population, health, and spatial sciences on a national basis (see http://www.nsf.gov/statistics/wmpd); first generation college student (applicant’s mother and father did not complete an undergraduate degree).